flynndoh/arma-reforger-mods/Auto-Kill-Last-AI/README.md

 By default the thresholds are:

-Group size = 0: last AI isn't auto killed
+Group size = 0: last AI is NOT auto killed
-Group size = 1: last AI isn't auto killed
+Group size = 1: last AI is NOT auto killed
-Group size = 2:	last AI isn't auto killed
+Group size = 2:	last AI is NOT auto killed

 Group size = 3:  last AI is auto killed
 Group size = 4:  last AI is auto killed